thoughtram/blog/_posts/2015-06-25-styling-angular-2-components.md

 ---

-Until now, we mostly talked about how to create simple components in Angular 2, like a [zippy](/angular/2015/03/27/building-a-zippy-component-in-angular-2.html) or a [tabs](/angular/2015/04/09/developing-a-tabs-component-in-angular-2.html) component, and we also covered some isolated parts of the framework like the new [dependency injection](/angular/2015/05/18/dependency-injection-in-angular-2.html).
+Until now, we mostly talked about how to create simple components in Angular, like a [zippy](/angular/2015/03/27/building-a-zippy-component-in-angular-2.html) or a [tabs](/angular/2015/04/09/developing-a-tabs-component-in-angular-2.html) component, and we also covered some isolated parts of the framework like the new [dependency injection](/angular/2015/05/18/dependency-injection-in-angular-2.html).
 In this article we are going to discuss another essential part when it comes to building components: **Styling**.

-A component in Angular 2 is basically a controller class with a template.
+A component in Angular is basically a controller class with a template.
 But as all of us know, a component also needs it's own styles, especially when it comes to sharing reusable components across applications, which is what we want to achieve in the modern web anyways, right?

 We can always write our CSS code in a way, that it is modular and easily extensible at the same time.
 However, if we don't rely on technologies like Web Components, our styles all end up concatenated and minified in the head of our HTML document, without our components actually knowing that they exist.
 This is actually good when we think in separation of concerns, on the other hand, if we build a component and want to share it, it should come packaged with all the needed styles, scoped to that component.

-Angular 2 components are designed with exactly that in mind.
+Angular components are designed with exactly that in mind.
 A component comes with HTML, JavaScript but also has it's own styles that belong to it.
 All we need to do is to define the styles in our component, or at least declare, where to get those from.
-In fact, there are three ways to associate CSS styles to a component in Angular 2: **Component inline styles**, **style urls** and **template inline styles**.
+In fact, there are three ways to associate CSS styles to a component in Angular: **Component inline styles**, **style urls** and **template inline styles**.
 Let's explore them one by one.

 ## Component inline styles